 EPA ensures that ENERGY STAR provides the trusted information critical to an efficient private market—information that American businesses and consumers rely on every day.
 Industry shares the data that EPA uses to set performance-based definitions of leadership in energy efficiency—a collaboration that would not be possible without the confidence ENERGY STAR business partners place in EPA.
 Guided by a set of well-tested principles, EPA acts as an impartial arbiter of energy performance to set objective criteria that are central to all aspects of the program.

 Every ENERGY STAR label is independently certified, whether on a product, a home, a building, or a manufacturing plant.
-For example, in 2018, EPA oversaw robust third-party certification of ENERGY STAR products, administered by 23 independent certification bodies and more than 600 labs.
+For example, in 2019, EPA oversaw robust third-party certification of ENERGY STAR products, administered by more than 20 independent certification bodies and more than 500 labs.
 EPA also requires that a sample of products be tested directly off retailers’ shelves.
-In 2017, more than 1,700 products were tested; 93 percent passed, affirming consumer confidence in the label.
+In 2019, nearly 2,000 products were tested; 94% passed.
 Learn more about how EPA ensures ENERGY STAR’s program integrity.

 EPA provides a single national platform for utilities and local governments

-Nationwide, utilities invested $7.9 billion in energy efficiency programs in 2017.
+Nationwide, utilities invest several billion dollars annually in energy efficiency programs.
 With hundreds of disparate utilities scattered around the country, EPA plays a critical unifying role to guide their energy efficiency programs.
 EPA enables utilities to leverage ENERGY STAR as a common national platform, avoiding the creation of hundreds of independent utility programs across the nation, which could fragment the market and stall innovation.
-More than 700 utility, state and local governments, and nonprofits leverage ENERGY STAR in their efficiency programs, reaching roughly 95% of households in all 50 states and providing consistency and uniformity to the private market.
+Hundreds of utility, state and local governments, and nonprofits leverage ENERGY STAR in their efficiency programs, reaching the vast majority of households in all 50 states and providing consistency and uniformity to the private market.

-Additionally, as of the end of 2018, 29 local governments, three states, and one Canadian province rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies, creating uniformity for businesses and reducing transaction and implementation costs.
+Many local governments and several states rely on EPA’s ENERGY STAR Portfolio Manager® tool as the foundation for their energy benchmarking and transparency policies, creating uniformity for businesses and reducing transaction and implementation costs.

 EPA enables private markets to function more efficiently